 You’ve heard this story before.
-A startup raises a lot of cash from venture investors over several rounds of fundraising.
-The company attains the mythical Unicorn status.
-The billion-dollar valuation.
-You see pictures of the founders with big confident smiles as if victory is assured.
-Then the company stumbles, growth slows, valuations fall.
+A startup raises more than $100 million from venture investors over multiple funding rounds.
+The billion-dollar valuation is attained – the mythical unicorn status.
+You see pictures of the founders with big confident smiles – as if victory is assured.
+The obligatory TechCrunch and Business Insider stories follow.

-And yet, the company ultimately sells for nine figures.
-It underperforms expectations, but it still sounds like a great result.
+A year later, the startup sold for nine figures.
+It was not the expected billion-dollar outcome, but it nonetheless seems like a great result.

 The press, and many entrepreneurs, are obsessed with valuation.
 That’s a trap, and your potential investors know this.
-In the end, when a company has a liquidation event, what matters most is how the proceeds from that event are distributed.
-If you think this is solely based on the ownership percentage of the various stockholders, you don’t understand the preferences associated with venture investments.
+In the end, when a company has a liquidation event, what matters most is how the cash from that event is distributed.
+If you think this is based on the ownership percentage of the stockholders on your cap table, you don’t understand liquidation preferences.

 Let’s start with defining a liquidation event.
 Here is a fairly standard definition of a liquidation event from an investment term sheet: